Director • Marine Scientist

 Growing up along the Emerald Coast, Jenna has always been fascinated by the marine environment and the life it supports.
 She earned her undergraduate degree in Biology at Florida State University.
 Interested in animal behavior and wildlife conservation, Jenna worked and volunteered as a wildlife rehabilitator, zookeeper, and marine animal stranding coordinator.
 While gaining critical experience, she completed her Master’s Degree in conservation biology through Miami University in 2018, which allowed her to travel to Belize, Australia, and Africa to learn from experts and practitioners.
 Her master’s portfolio focused on incorporating marine conservation into the community of Northwest Florida.
 As Monitoring Coordinator, Jenna is in charge of managing sampling at over 130 water quality sites throughout the bay, completing seagrass surveys, working on monofilament recycling, helping new and ongoing research projects, and more.

 Living in Florida for most of her life gave Rachel a deep appreciation for the beautiful landscapes across the Gulf Coast region and inspired her to pursue a Bachelor’s Degree in Environmental Studies.
 After receiving her degree from Florida State University, Rachel completed a year of service with AmeriCorps.
 After her year of service was complete she was hired on with CBA and has worked her way from a Program Specialist to the Restoration Coordinator, where she plans, permits, and coordinates living shoreline and invasive plant removal projects.
 Rachel has completed her GIS certification through the University of West Florida.
-In her free time, Rachel enjoys gardening and horseback riding.
+In her free time, Rachel enjoys being by the water and exploring local outdoor attractions.

 Growing up in the rural Cleveland Ohio area, Chad has always been impressed by the importance and beauty of the natural environment.
 After Chad’s Honorable Discharge from the United States Army, he attended college at Eastern Kentucky University where he was an Animal Studies major.
 In 2016 Chad relocated from Ohio to Northwest Florida where he worked as a Park Ranger at Grayton Beach State Park before joining CBA.
 He has plans to continue his education in the environmental field and build upon his understanding of the great value of environmental stewardship in sustaining healthy ecosystems.